SebastianScherer88/sudoku-ml-vision-app/R/r_shiny_app/about.md

 You can start inputting values into the grid just below the line that says `Inputs` on the left hand side.

-Once you're happy with the initial values, click the `Solve!` button.
+Once you're happy with the initial values, click the
+- `Solve` button for a completely solved Sudoku, or
+- `Clue` for a random additional digit filled in

 If solvable, the solution will appear on the right hand side just below the `Solution` line.

 To clear both inputs and solution, click the `Clear` button.

 Please note that on your mobile, the
-- `Solve!` and `Clear` button might appear at the very top of your screen
+- `Solve`,`Clue` and `Clear` button might appear at the very top of your screen
 - the `Inputs` will appear just below that
 - and the `Solution` section might have moved all the way down - you might have to scroll down to see it!